Why Is My Tongue Black?

 Schedule an Appointment at 209 NYC Dental

 Having a black tongue can make you self-conscious, but it is usually temporary and harmless.
 If you have tried some of these tips but your tongue has been discolored for more than a week, come see us at 209 NYC Dental.
-With medication adjustment, removal of elongated papillae and other treatments, we can get your tongue back to its healthy pink color.
+With medication adjustment, removal of elongated papillae and other treatments, we can remedy your black tongue.